NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/Noppera-Bo Hood.md

 * * *

-**Effect** You focus on the hood's magic, and then gain the effects of 1st-rank [[Spells/Illusory Disguise|Illusory Disguise]], though it's a transmutation effect rather than an illusion.
+**Effect** You focus on the hood's magic, and then gain the effects of 1st-rank [[Illusory Disguise|Illusory Disguise]], though it's a transmutation effect rather than an illusion.

 *Source: Pathfinder #196: The Summer That Never Was* *OGL*